Understanding Entity Coverage

 Search engines don't just look for keywords anymore; they look for concepts (Entities) to understand what your content is about.

-If you write about "Running shoes" but never mention "Arch support" or "Cushioning", search engines might think your content is shallow.
+If you write about "Running shoes" but never mention "Arch support" or "Cushioning", Google may consider your content less comprehensive than a competitor that covers those topics.

 How Content Raptor Helps